brunonicko/tippo/README.rst

 Generic Weak Structures
 -----------------------

-`Tippo` also implements generic versions of weak data structures that work with older python versions' type annotations:
+`Tippo` also implements generic versions of weak data structures that work with older python versions' type annotations (3.7) without the need to defer their evaluation:

 .. code:: python